Mr. Olympia: 1980s

 In 1980, Schwarzenegger came out of retirement to win the Olympia yet again, after a five-year hiatus.
-Schwarzenegger (who was supposedly training for his "Conan" movie) had been a late entry into the competition, and his competitors did not know of his intentions to compete.
+Schwarzenegger (who was supposedly training for the film Conan the Barbarian) had been a late entry into the competition, and his competitors did not know of his intentions to compete.
 This seventh victory was especially controversial, as most fellow competitors and observers felt that he lacked both muscle mass and conditioning, and shouldn't have won over Chris Dickerson or Mike Mentzer.
 Several athletes vowed to boycott the contest the following year, and Mentzer retired for good.

 The following year, Franco Columbu was victorious for the second time.
-Chris Dickerson won his only title in 1982, making him the first openly gay Mr. Olympia, and Samir Bannout won his only title in 1983.
-Then in 1984 Lee Haney won the first of 8 straight Mr. Olympia titles.
+Chris Dickerson won his only title in 1982, making him the first openly gay Mr. Olympia.
+Samir Bannout won his only title in 1983, making the first Lebanese Mr. Olympia.

+From 1984 to 1991, Lee Haney won eight consecutive Mr. Olympia titles, setting a record that was later tied by Ronnie Coleman.

 1990s

+From the late 1980s until the 2010s, bodybuilders began to compete with a level of muscle mass surpassing the limits with each edition, which was called the "Mass Monster" era.
+This era coincided with concerns about the overuse of anabolic steroids in sports, which culminated in the Anabolic Steroids Control Act of 1990.

 Haney retired from competitive bodybuilding after his last Mr. Olympia victory in 1991.
 Having placed second to Haney the previous year, Dorian Yates won the competition six straight times from 1992 until 1997.
 Dorian is given credit for revolutionizing the sport during his reign as Mr. Olympia by combining larger mass than seen before with what was dubbed "granite hardness".

-In the 1990s, the use of growth hormones by bodybuilders was reported, and they started to appear in competitions with an increasing physical size.
-Writing for Men's Health in 2016, journalist Lou Schuler questioned whether Mr. Olympia Ronnie Coleman competed "naturally" or used hormones.

 Yates retired from competitive bodybuilding after his 1997 victory, having accumulated several injuries.
 Ronnie Coleman, who placed 9th in 1997, surprised everyone with a much improved physique in 1998, winning the first of 8 consecutive titles.

 In 1994, a separate Masters Olympia competition for professional bodybuilders was created, to compete at the highest levels in their later years.

 2000s

-Ronnie Coleman won the Mr. Olympia competition eight consecutive times, tying the record set by Lee Haney.
-Coleman, nicknamed "The King", is widely regarded as the greatest bodybuilder in Olympia history and began the mass monster era.
-Coleman returned in 2006 to try to beat the record for Olympia wins but was unable even to defend his title, instead placed second to Jay Cutler, who won his first title after four consecutive years of finishing second to Coleman.
+Ronnie Coleman won the Mr. Olympia competition eight consecutive times from 1998 to 2005, tying the record set by Lee Haney.
+Coleman, nicknamed "The King", is widely regarded as the greatest bodybuilder in Olympia history.

+Coleman returned in 2006 to try to beat the record for Olympia wins but was unable to defend his title, instead placed second to Jay Cutler, who won his first title after four consecutive years of finishing second to Coleman.
 Cutler successfully defended his title in 2007.
 Coleman came in fourth place and announced his retirement from competition, ending one of the biggest rivalries in the competition's history.

 In 2008, Dexter Jackson defeated Jay Cutler and became Mr. Olympia.
 In 2009, Jay Cutler returned and regained the title.